FPGAwars/apio/COMMANDS.md

   Examples:
     apio drivers list ftdi    # List the ftdi devices.

+  [Note] When apio is installed on Linux using the Snap package manager, run the command 'snap connect apio:raw-usb' once to grant the necessary permissions to access USB devices.

   [Hint] This command uses the lsftdi utility, which can also be invoked directly with the 'apio raw -- lsftdi ...' command.